skaupper/CsvPlotter/README.md

     csv_plot -i angle_data.csv -o angle_data.svg -d 3 -r 10:100 sin cos
 ```

-Above command takes the file `angle_data.csv` as input and exports the resulting plot as `angle_data.svg`.
+The command above takes the file `angle_data.csv` as input and exports the resulting plot as `angle_data.svg`.
 The actual output format is determined automatically and follows the rules of [`matplotlib.pyplot.savefig`](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.savefig.html).
 If the output file is omitted an interactive plot is opened using [`matplotlib`](https://matplotlib.org/).

 The parameters `-r` and `-d`  are used to reduce the amount of data points to plot: